Battle of Bajaur: Background

 Several days later, the Frontier Corps began a large-scale offensive under the command of Major-General Tariq Khan, codenamed Operation Sherdil (Lion heart), intending to regain control of Bajaur from the Taliban.
 About 8,000 troops belonging to the FC and Army, backed by Cobra attack helicopters and fighter jets were deployed that attacked Taliban hideouts.
 To support the Army, the Pakistan Air Force responded with aggressive air campaign.
 Pakistani military sources revealed that the army was surprised by the resistance of the insurgents.
 Taliban used advanced tactics to fight prepared defense system.

 By the end of the year, the Army claimed that it had killed more than 1,000 militants, including the foreign commander of Al Qaeda, an Egyptian called Abu Saeed Al-Masri.
 The Army suffered 20 casualties.

 The military encouraged local tribes to rebel against the Taliban by raising the lashkars (tribal militias) to fight alongside the government forces.
 The Salarzai tribe reportedly counted 4,000 armed fighters, responded favorably to this initiative.
 On 7 October, the Salarzai elders announced that they had cleared their tribal territory of militants, and requested the deployment of government troops to consolidate the gains they had made.

-According to several sources, 20 September Islamabad Marriott Hotel bombing might have occurred in retaliation for the military offensive in Bajaur.
+According to several sources, the Islamabad Marriott Hotel bombing might have occurred in retaliation for the military offensive in Bajaur.

 On 8 October, during a briefing to the Parliament, the military announced that the operation killed 2,744 militants, including 321 foreigners, and caused 1,400 casualties to the militants.
 On 25 October, the Pakistan forces reportedly recaptured Taliban militants in Loi Sam village.
 About 500 militants were reportedly killed in the Bajaur area on 25 October.
 By the end of 2008, security forces were stationed at Torghudai, Nawagai, Utmankhel, and Salarzai.
 By mid-2009, the security forces controlled the bulk of the Mamund and Chahrmang valleys as well.
 The last operation was launched in February 2010 with fresh reinforcements to mop up the last pockets of militants, including the notorious Damadola stronghold.
 Bajaur was ultimately declared clear in March 2010.
 When the operation was completed, a large number of militants surrendered before the army.